kubernetes/community/contributors/design-proposals/core-metrics-pipeline.md

 @dashpole will modify volume stats collection so that it relies on this code.
 @dashpole will modify the structure of stats collection code to be "On-Demand".

-Tenative future work, not included in this proposal:
+Suggested, tentative future work, which may be covered by future proposals:
-Obtain all runtime-specific information needed to collect metrics from the CRI.
+ - Obtain all runtime-specific information needed to collect metrics from the CRI.
-Modify cAdvisor to be "stand alone", and run in a seperate binary from the kubelet.
+ - Modify cAdvisor to be "stand alone", and run in a seperate binary from the kubelet.
 It will consume the above metadata API, and provide the summary API.
-The kubelet no longer provides the summary API, and starts cAdvisor stand-alone by default.
-Include flag to not start cAdvisor.
+ - The kubelet no longer provides the summary API, and starts cAdvisor stand-alone by default.
+Include flag to not start stand-alone cAdvisor.

 ## Rollout Plan